chiffa/BioFlow/dev_log.rst

  - TODO: [DOC] put an explanation of overall workflow of the library

- - TODO: [MAINTENABILITY] put a straightjacket of the types of the tuples passed around and function type signatures

- - TODO: [SANITY] convert the dicts to Type Aliases / NewType and perform proper type hinting

- - TODO: [SANITY]: define appropriate types:
-    - neo4j IDs
-    - laplacian Matrix
-    - current
-    - potential

  - TODO: check that all the functions and modules are properly documented

- - TODO: [SANITY] move the additional from the "annotation_network" to somewhere saner
+ - TODO: [SANITY] move the additional from the "annotation_network" to somewhere saner => Separate application importing BioFlow as a library

  - TODO: [SANITY]: put all the imports  under the umbrella making clear where they come from